HISTORY

 1977

-Hawke’s Bay’s Graham Arnold becomes the first New Zealand pitcher contracted to an American club, sparking a trend that continues to the present day.
-His daughter, Ali, pitched for the White Sox at the 2002 and 2006 world championships.
+Graham Arnold becomes the first New Zealand pitcher contracted to an American club, beginning a long-standing tradition.

 1978